thomassuedbroecker/-iascable-vpc-openshift-argocd/README.md

 ### Step 2 (inside the container): Create a workspace folder in your container and copy your `IasCable` project into it

-All these tasks are automated in the helper bash script I wrote.
+All these tasks are automated in the helper bash script [`helper-tools-create-container-workspace.sh`](https://github.com/thomassuedbroecker/iascable-vpc-openshift-argocd/blob/main/example/helper-tools-create-container-workspace.sh) I wrote.

+  1. Creates a `workspace` folder
+  2. Copies the `Terrafrom project` from the mapped volume folder to the workspace folder

 ```sh
 sh helper-tools-create-container-workspace.sh